 The use of extreme leverage mostly occurs in foreign (outside the US) crypto-derivatives exchanges.
 For example, at Binance, traders can get leverage of 125 to 1 for some futures contracts, meaning they can deposit just $1 to acquire the equivalent of $125 of bitcoin.

 How did Coinbase do in the first quarter of 2021?

-A few days ago, Coinbase reported its earnings for Q1 2021 (if you missed our deep dive into the company, you can read it here or watch a quick summary here).
+A few days ago, Coinbase reported its earnings for Q1 2021 (if you missed our deep dive into the company, watch a quick summary through Video).
 The stock is down by more than 21% from the IPO day closing price.
 But the fundamentals of the company has not materially changed since the disclosures before the IPO.

 Here are three key takeaways from the Q1 earnings:

 As expected, Q1 trading volume was very strong.
 Trading volume went up 276% to US$335 billion.
 Institutions contributed 64% of this volume, but only 5.8% of revenue.
 Institutional investors are liquidity providers for Coinbase, helping the company extract handsome trading fees from retail investors, which contributed 94.4% of Q1 revenue.

 Interest in Ethereum went up.
 In Q4 2020, the total volume of Ethereum traded was US$12 billion (or 14% of trading volume).
 In Q1 2021, this number went up US$70 billion (or 21% of total volume).
 That’s almost a 6x increase from last quarter.
 The company said that this increase is in part due to increased institutional interest.